crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 The Shared-resource clusters are a special category of clusters that allow better utilization of resources.
 These clusters share compute and storage resources with other clusters in this category.
-Because of this, they offer more cost-effective solution for smaller teams and experimental deployments of low-traffic applications.
+Because of this, they offer a more cost-effective solution for smaller teams and experimental deployments of low-traffic applications.
 They are limited to one node with 2 CPUs, 2 GiB of memory, and 4 GiB of storage.